 Michael Sterl knows this well.
 As a former carrier-founder turned channel marketer, Michael has sat on both sides of the sales fence and intimately understands the challenges partners face with standing out and moving the needle.

-Today, he’s the co-founder of two successful marketing organizations: Cloud Optics, a Cloud insights platform, and Carve Digital, a marketing-as-a-service company entirely dedicated to serving the Channel.
+Today, he’s the co-founder of two successful marketing organizations: Cloud Optik, a cloud insights platform, and Carve Digital, a marketing-as-a-service company entirely dedicated to serving the channel.

 Since pivoting to the world of marketing and data, Michael has fine-tuned some unique techniques that most partners could benefit from when trying to achieve market differentiation.